apache/dubbo-go-pixiu/docs/user/config.md

 #### Adapter

-the adapter communicates with service-registry such as zk, nacos to fetch service instance info and produce route and cluster config automatically.
+The `adapter` communicates with service-registry such as zk/nacos to fetch service instance info and also produces the route and cluster config.

-There are two adapter you can find in pkg/adapter.
+There are two adapters in `pkg/adapter`.